 These combined benefits can reduce the burden of building a new business from scratch, yet still appeal to the entrepreneurial goals of millennials.
 Millennials could well be the future of the franchise industry.

 How to Increase Franchising Success

-The franchise industry in Canada has seen double digit growth in recent years and the number of new franchise brands and outlets continue to grow.
+The franchise industry in Canada has seen double-digit growth in recent years and the number of new franchise brands and outlets continues to grow.
 There are over 78,000 franchise units in Canada, and 4,300 new franchise outlets open each year.
 With such a broad expanse of franchise brands to select from, here are some things millennials can consider to increase their franchising success:

 Search for Brands that Match Skills and Education: